Wedding Day Tips

 Here are our top three recommendations for a place to get a beach wedding dress.
 If it makes a difference to you, these are not affiliate links, and we do not earn any commission.

-David’s Bridal - An established company for the past 60 years, they have many brick-and-mortar locations as well as online options.
-Offering 00 through plus size, in a variety of styles, at a range of price points, this is a great place to start browsing your options!
+David’s Bridal: An established company that has been operating for the past 60 years, it has many brick-and-mortar locations and online options.
+Offering 00 through plus size, in various styles, at a range of price points, this is a great place to start browsing your options!

-Lulu’s - Their beach wedding options are more limited, but we think many of their regular wedding dresses would work just as well!
-Very affordable, yet lovely options.
+Lulu’s: Their beach wedding options are more limited, but many of their regular wedding dresses would work just as well!
+These are very affordable yet lovely options.
 Great for guests and bridesmaids too!

 How to Transport Your Beach Wedding Dress

 Most beach brides are having a destination wedding.
-Bring your dress with you on the plane; do not check it into luggage.
-Ask the airlines if there may be any storage options available to you during the flight.
+Bring your dress with you on the plane; do not check it in your luggage.
+Ask the airlines if any storage options are available to you during the flight.

 Classic wedding gowns are always lovely.